runerys/DomaMove/README.md

 - Support source or target to be a local zip-archive.
 This means you can back up your maps.

 Btw:
 I won't deploy this to Windows Azure, as I would have to pay for transfer of loads of image data for users.
+And my private web provider only supports PHP.
 If you want to port it to PHP, you're welcome.